path-pattern-finder/path-pattern-finder.github.io/README.md

 * Images from microscopes often come in a sequential manner, with the sequence encoded in the file-path.
 * Images from digital-cameras are often sequenced by time or number.
-* The [Anchor image analysis software suite](http://www.anchoranalysis.org) used the library to guess patterns in image files.
+* The [Anchor image analysis software suite](http://www.anchoranalysis.org) uses the library to guess patterns in image files.

 # Source